JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/3-redis-streams.md

 Both Azure Cache for Redis and Azure Managed Redis support Redis Streams, a reliable way to implement task queues and event processing in your AI backend services.
-When you're building AI applications that need to queue inference requests, coordinate multi-step processing pipelines, or handle long-running AI operations with automatic retry, Streams give you the durability and coordination capabilities that pub/sub doesn't provide.
+When you're building AI applications that need to queue inference requests, coordinate multi-step processing pipelines, or handle long-running AI operations, Streams give you the durability and coordination capabilities that pub/sub doesn't provide.

 Imagine you're building an API that processes documents through multiple AI models.
 Each step takes several seconds, and you can't block the API or lose documents if a service crashes.
 Redis Streams solves this: your upload handler adds the document to a Stream and returns immediately.
 Each AI service reads from the Stream at its own pace.
 If a service crashes while processing a document, that task stays in the pending list and gets automatically reassigned when the service restarts.